 "When you appreciate the good, the good appreciates.”

 It is a play on words.
 And a good one.

-I recently spend a few days writing an article about gratitude and looking at the research, studies and neuroscience.
-I could have spent weeks.
-There is now a “Science of Gratitude” and what this body is showing is that your grandmother’s advice to count your blessings when you were feeling down was solid advice.
+It ends up that your grandmother’s advice to count your blessings when you were feeling down was solid advice.
 Now we have the science to prove it.
-This work is an outgrowth of positive psychology, a field that focuses on what is working to build resilience and the ability to flourish through a life of meaning, purpose and joy.
+This work is an outgrowth of positive psychology, a field that focuses on what is working to build resilience and the ability to flourish through a life of meaning, purpose, and joy.

 Projects like Expanding Gratitude, organized by the Greater Good Science Center at UC Berkley are well underway to study the practices, impact and benefits of gratitude.
 This project and many others have emerged in response to the need for scientifically proven solutions for the increase in anxiety disorders, that can lead to addictions and depression.

 When it comes to the benefits of practicing gratitude, at first glance, it seems too good to be true.
 The list includes physical, psychological and social benefits.
 Lower blood pressure, a stronger immune system, fewer aches and pains coupled with better sleep all add up to better overall physical health.
 People who practice gratitude are also found to exercise more and take better care of themselves.
 Gratitude helps shifts the negativity bias in the brain by generating higher levels of positive emotions like optimism, happiness, joy and an increased sense of feeling alert and alive.